jevi-me/AOP/README.md

 # AOP

-Note: My files and progress reports are dumped here on Tuesdays mornings.
+Note: My files and progress reports are updated here each Tuesday morning before practice.